straszheimjeffrey/The-Kiln/README.md

     ;; Nice, eh?

+## Clays with arguments

+The basic idea of a clay is that it is a single named value that is available throughout your computation (e.g. a web request).
+However, sometimes you will want to define a clay whose behavior can vary on arguments.
+Doing this will make a clay behave somewhat like a memoized function, except the memoization is local to the specific kiln.

+It looks like this:

+    (defclay a-clay-with-arguments
+       :args [a b]
+       :value (+ a b)
+       :cleanup (do-something ?self a b))

+You can use it like this:

+    (fire some-kiln a-clay-with-arguments 1 2)

+Which will return `3`.
+Also, at cleanup time, `(do-something 3 1 2)`
+will be called.
+Note, this will only happen once.
+If you call it again with those same arguments, the same value is returned, but it is not recomputed.
+The cleanup is only called once.

+On the other hand, if you do this

+    (do
+      (fire some-kiln a-clay-with-arguments 1 2)
+      (fire some-kiln a-clay-with-arguments 2 3))

+the computation will happen twice, as well as the cleanup.

+Note that the kiln must remember each invocation, so if you call a kiln a very large number of times with different arguments, all of those values (along with the arguments) are stored in the kiln.
+If you must do this, you may be better off with a function.

+Glazes can also take arguments.
+The `log` glaze in the above example shows how.

 ## Mixing Clays With Transactions

 By default, a clay cannot be evaluated with a dosync block.
 So code